Heidelberg Borough

 Heidelberg Borough – Parks and Recreation

-Ellsworth Avenue playground has basketball courts, two four-square courts, a hockey court, a small "stickball court" and various other playground equipment.
+Heidelberg Park on Industry Way has a picnic pavilion, walking trails, a large all purpose field, playground equipment, a horseshoe court and a bocce court.
+The Ellsworth Avenue playground has basketball courts, two four-square courts, a hockey court, a small "stickball court" and other various playground equipment.
 The Zero Street tot-lot is geared for children under 12 years old and has various playground equipment to meet their needs.
-The Borough is currently working on a project to develop a formal park at the far end of Industry Way.

 alcosan.jpg